Code-Institute-Submissions/ms1-the_rolls/README.md

     - The header sits to the top of each page.
     - The company logo will sit to the left of the header on all devices.
     - The site navigation links sit horizontally to the right on all devices except smartphones.
-    - The navigation links are underlined from the left on hover.
+    - The navigation links are underlined from the center on hover.
 Implemented using [hover.css](https://ianlunn.github.io/Hover/).
 This improves the UX.
     - On smartphones the navigation links collapse down into a burger menu.
 The burger menu sits to the right of the header.
 This is done using [Bootstrap's collapsable navbar](https://getbootstrap.com/docs/5.0/components/navbar/).

 - Main Body